germ/XanaDown/README.md

 - Add configuration for default to render and provide a editor page
 - Last access time for pruning of unused docs

 This is a rework of [wormwood](gitlab.com/krampus/wormwood) with the goal of simplifying many aspects and providing a working implementation.
+As such, the 'XanaDown' folder is provided for reference until a working prototype is complete

 Shout out to Ted, you crazy bastard.